-To keep you safe, we always undertake an 1:2:1 assessment for more complex client’s, but everyone else just needs to complete a health questionnaire, participate in an introductory session (whether 1:2:1 or small group) and then they can sign up for as many classes as they like?
+To keep you safe, we always undertake a 1:2:1 assessment for more complex clients, but everyone else just needs to complete a health questionnaire, participate in an introductory session (whether 1:2:1 or small group) and then they can sign up for as many classes as they like.

 There are plenty of ways to sign up.
 Either give us a call, send us an email, or click on the “Book Now” button to take you through to our booking system.